Traditionally, kombucha is cultured using a continuous brewing system. Continuous-brew systems are easy to set up and have a number of benefits.

 Setting Up a Continuous Brewing System

 Choosing Equipment.
 The only difference between a standard system and a continuous brewing system is the container used for brewing.
-Click here for a list of other equipment used when brewing kombucha.

 Size.
 A continuous brew container should hold between 1 and 5 gallons.

 Controlling Sugar Content.
 It is a bit more challenging to control the sugar content of the kombucha when using a continuous-brew system.
-If low sugar content is an important factor for you, be sure to draw off all the kombucha you will require first before adding the fresh sugared tea.
-We also recommend allowing the new sugared tea an adequate fermentation period prior to the next draw.
+If low sugar content is an important factor for you, draw off all the kombucha you will require first before adding the fresh sugared tea.
+Allow the fresh sweet tea an adequate fermentation period prior to the next draw.